JaeWong91/Easy-PC/README.md

     - I would like to edit existing product details.
     - I would like to create new blog posts.
     - I would like to edit an existing blog post.
+    - I would like to delete an existing blog post.
     - I would like to delete existing reviews written by all users in case the content is inappropriate.
+    - I would like to remove existing Blog Article comments by all users or visitors, in case the content is inappropriate.